 Fertile window: The days during a cycle in which it is possible to conceive.
 It includes several days leading up to and following ovulation.

 Fertility Awareness Method (FAM): A method that allows you to determine when you’re fertile and when you’re not based on the observation of the three primary fertility signs: BBT, cervical fluid, and cervical position.
-Can be used to maximize one’s chances of getting pregnant or to avoid pregnancy naturally (or to learn more about women’s health).
+It can be used to maximize one’s chances of getting pregnant or to avoid pregnancy naturally (or to learn more about women’s health).

 First 5 Days Rule: One of the four rules of using FAM as birth control: You are considered infertile for the first 5 days of your cycle, unless any of your previous 12 cycles were less than 25 days long, in which case you are considered infertile the first 3 days of your cycle.